-Court denies govt aid for Nagasaki A-bomb survivors children
+Japanese court denies govt aid for Nagasaki A-bomb survivors’ children

-TOKYO (AP) — A Japanese court on Monday rejected a damages suit filed by a group of children of Nagasaki atomic bombing survivors seeking eligibility for government support for medical costs, saying hereditary radiation impact has not been proven.
+TOKYO (AP) — A Japanese court on Monday rejected a damages suit filed by descendants of Nagasaki atomic bombing survivors seeking eligibility for government support for medical costs.
+Hereditary radiation impact has not been proven, the court ruled.

 The Nagasaki District Court said Monday that a possible hereditary radiation effect cannot be denied, but there is no established scientific consensus and that the government’s exclusion of the plaintiffs from medical support is not unconstitutional.

-The court, however, said it is up to the government to decide whether to expand financial support to include second-generation survivors.
+The court, however, said it is up to the government to decide whether to expand financial support to include the offspring of bomb survivors.

 The government has maintained that there is no scientific evidence showing hereditary impact of parents’ radiation exposure to their children.